A beautiful sweet dough to make for Easter bread or any time you want a sweet yeasted bread.

 Bake for about 30-40 minutes, until puffed, golden.

-You can make a single braid like this one or a thinner, longer braid and make ends meet resulting in a circle.
+Braiding: you can make a single braid like this one or a thinner, longer braid and make ends meet resulting in a circle.
 Or go the challah way, see ideas here.